Last Updated on February 2, 2021

 - If you have a shopping cart, make sure it works on a mobile device.
 You don’t want the visitor getting all the way through the purchase process only to discover they can’t finalize the purchase.

-Mobile is another marketing channel that needs to be a meaningful part of your marketing strategy starting now.
-Understand your customer and integrate mobile into your marketing plan to ensure you are able to satisfy their needs, no matter what device they are using to find the solution to their problem.
+Mobile is now a critical factor in your marketing strategy decisions and not an afterthought.
+Understand your customer and ensure you are able to satisfy their needs.
+Make sure no matter what device they are using, your business appeals to them.